 The Laos-Cambodia border lies 200km (about 3 hours’ drive) north.

-Because of it’s location, Kratie is ideally situated as a stop-over between Phnom Penh and Mondulkiri/Ratanakiri or the Four Thousand Islands in Laos.
+Because of it’s location, Kratie is ideally situated as a stop-over between Phnom Penh and Mondulkiri/Ratanakiri or Don Det and the 4,000 Islands in Laos.

 Kratie town is the administrative centre of Kratie Province.
 Whenever I mention ‘Kratie’ in this guide, I’m usually referring to the town, not the province.
 On Google Maps and elsewhere, you’ll often see it written phonetically as ‘Kracheh’.